-- 1. Expulsion: permanent severance of one's relationship with the university. - 2.
-Probated expulsion: further convictions of major offenses, as specified by the court, shall result in expulsion. - 3.
-Suspension: temporary severance of one's relationship with the university. - Probated suspension: notice to the student that further convictions of major offenses, as specified by the court, shall result in suspension. - 5.
-Disciplinary probation: notice to the student that any further major disciplinary violation may result in suspension; this action might also include one or more of the following: the setting of restrictions on social activities, the issuing of a reprimand, and restitution. - Restrictions: exclusion from enjoying or participating in social activities or from holding office in university organizations - Reprimand: oral reprimand: an oral disapproval issued to the student.
-Writ-
+- Expulsion: permanent severance of one's relationship with the university. - Probated expulsion: further convictions of major offenses, as specified by the court, shall result in expulsion. - 3.
+Suspension: temporary severance of one's relationship with the university. - 4.
+Probated suspension: notice to the

-- ten reprimand: a written disapproval issued to the student. - 8.
-Restitution: reimbursement for damage or misappropriation of property; this may take the form of appropriate service or other compensation. - 9.
-Community service: assignment to work a specific number of hours at a community service agency. - 10.
+- student that further convictions of major offenses, as specified by the court, shall result in suspension. - 5.
+Disciplinary probation: notice to the student that any further major disciplinary violation may result in suspension; this action might also include one or more of the following: the setting of restrictions on social activities, the issuing of a reprimand, and restitution. - Restrictions: exclusion from enjoying or participating in social activities or from holding office in university organizations. - Reprimand: Oral reprimand: an oral disapproval issued to the student.
+Written reprimand: a written disapproval issued to the student. - Restitution: reimbursement for damage or misappropriation of property; this may take the form of appropriate service or other compensation. - Community service: assignment to work a specific number of hours at a community service agency. - 10.
 Ethics Training: for violation of the academic honesty code, assignment to Ethics Training will be in addition to and following the prescribed suspension period.
-For other violations, ethics training may be assigned by the hearing panel, by the vice president for student success and enrollment services, or his/her designated representative. - Other Remedies: as imposed by the vice president of student success and enrollment services or his/her designated representatives.
+For other violations, ethics training may be assigned by the hearing panel, by the vice president for student success, or his/her designated representative. - Other Remedies: as imposed by the vice president of student success or his/her designated representatives.